txnsor/bmp-motion-vectors/readme.txt

-BMP Motion Vectors by Marceline (Marc) Browning
+BMP Motion Vectors by txnsor

 This is a simple project designed to read 2 png files, and export an image that displays the approximate motion vectors between the two images.